RobertDober/lab42_core/README.md

 `expand_local_path` to get rid of the `__FILE__` inside `expand_path`.

-For details see the corresponding [QED demo](https://github.com/RobertDober/lab42_core/blob/master/demo/file.md).
+For details see the corresponding [Speculations](https://github.com/RobertDober/lab42_core/blob/master/speculations/file.md).

 #### #if_readable